-As indicate above, measures to reduce the bycatch of spurdog has been set in the area, including a zero TAC in all EU regulated waters.
+Measures to reduce the bycatch of spurdog has been set in the area, including a zero TAC in all EU regulated waters.
 All alive individuals must be released.
-According to ICES, the annual catches at the recent assumed level would allow the stock to increase at a rate close to that estimated with zero catches (ICES 2023c).
+According to ICES, the annual catches at the recent assumed level would allow the stock to increase at a rate close to that estimated with zero catches (ICES 2024d).